Abbilaash/Richie2.com/README.md

 ## projects.html:
-- [ ] Here I will highlight my own personal projects such as LoreZyra.TV and Linspira (currently in redesign).
+- [ ] Here I will highlight my own personal projects such as Technocracy.Works, LoreZyra.TV, and Linspira (currently in redesign).
 - [ ] I may also include LEGO projects from [Rebrickable](https://rebrickable.com/users/LoreZyra/profile/).